 - 5 tablespoons finely grated Parmigiano-Reggiano (1/2 ounce) plus more for garnish

 - 1 1/2 teaspoons chopped fresh sage

 - 6 cups baby spinach washed about 4 ounces, and stems discarded

-- 8 ounces turkey sausage may reserve some for garnish, if desired, cooked and blotted dry
+- 8 ounces sausage (pork, chicken, turkey) cooked and blotted dry

 For roasting the squash: